leanprover-community/lean4-samples/SimpleMonads/readme.md

 ```

 The 3rd parameter passed here is the initial value of the `StateT Nat` being passed in.
+The function incremented this state and returned it as the second member of the pair
+`(5.000000, 1)`.

 You can test this new composite `divideIt` function in a very similar way to `testDivideLog`
 and you can add a try/catch so the test doesn't stop when it hits a divide by zero: